rehierl/abstract-properties/16-x-tree-encodings/16-3-enc-trace-lengths/1-3-in-pre-order.md

 first node and the index of its last node.

 * `length = (last - first + 1)`

+Note that the index of the first node is held by a local variable, that is maintained on the inner function's local stack.
+If one would want to implement this encoding in a non-recursive fashion, one would have to use an explicit stack (i.e. a rooted path) of offsets.

 <!-- ======================================================================= -->
 ## decoding